-Commissioning Field Controllers
+Commissioning Controllers

-You commission BACnet MS/TP field controllers with the (Controller Configuration Tool) CCT software.
+You commission BACnet MS/TP controllers with the (Controller Configuration Tool ) CCT software.
 The controller can be connected using NxE Passthru, Bluetooth (using BTCVT), or through MAP 4.2+/BACnet Router (Mobile Access Portal (MAP) Gateway at version 4.2 or above).
-Refer to Controller Tool Help (LIT-12011147) for detailed information on commissioning field controllers. .
+Refer to Controller Tool Help (LIT-12011147) for detailed information on commissioning field controllers.
+Beginning at CCT Release 13, the firmware package files are orderable separately; they are not included with CCT.
+They are obtained from the Metasys software licensing portal, and are loaded and licensed on the computer/server that is running CCT.

-(i) Note: The MAP Gateway serves as a replacement for the BTCVT, which is no longer available for purchase, but continues to be supported.
+Note: The MAP Gateway serves as a replacement for the BTCVT, which is no longer available for purchase, but continues to be supported.